LineageOS/lineage_wiki/pages/meta/contributing.md

     git remote add gerrit ssh://<gerritusername>@review.lineageos.org:29418/LineageOS/lineage_wiki
     git push gerrit HEAD:refs/for/master

-You can add the "wiki" group as reviewers (type "wiki" in the 'Add reviewer' box).
+You can add the "Wiki Editors" group as reviewers (click on the little person to the right of "reviewers").
 Someone will
 either: comment on the patch, asking for clarification or pointing out typos.
 You can reply to them, or [fix any issues they point out](#fixing-mistakes), and then re-run `git push gerrit HEAD:refs/for/master`.